 Information for Volunteers & Chaperones

-- Accidents happen, so please make sure that all volunteers have insurance cards or other pertinent information with them when they arrive.
+Accidents happen, so please make sure that all volunteers have insurance cards or information with them when they arrive.
 It may help to send a copy of the insurance card and medical information for each volunteer when the insurance release forms are submitted.
-Getting this information to the volunteer director early will allow the volunteer staff to determine if there are special medical needs prior to your group's arrival.
+Getting this information to the Volunteer Director early will allow the volunteer staff to determine if there are special medical needs prior to your group's arrival.